benwhut/nextauth-additionalparams/README.md

 signIn("auth0", null, { login_hint: "info@example.com" }) // hints the e-mail address to the provider
 ```

-However, there is no full working example and I'm unable to read any additional parameters that I've added in /api/auth/[...nextauth].js.
-How do you read these additional parameters in, for example, the signIn() callback?
+However, there is no full working example and I'm unable to read any additional parameters that I've added in `/api/auth/[...nextauth].js`.
+How do you read these additional parameters in, for example, the `signIn()` callback?

 This question was originally asked on [stackoverflow](https://stackoverflow.com/questions/73793681/how-to-read-additional-parameters-in-nextauth-signin-callback) and [next-auth github](https://github.com/nextauthjs/next-auth/discussions/5389).